ppy/osu-wiki/wiki/Glossary/en.md

   - however, creators are allowed to give custom names to the difficulty versions of their beatmaps
 - the version of a skin
   - see [Skinning](/wiki/Skinning) for more details
-- the release date of your osu!client
+- the release date of your osu! client
-- the build release of your osu!client (Stable, Stable (Fallback), Beta, and Cutting Edge)
+- the build release of your osu! client (Stable, Stable (Fallback), Beta, and Cutting Edge)

 ## W